adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

 4. Move the `utils` folder under `src/commerce-backend-ui-1`.

-5. Update the `src/commerce-backend-ui-1/actions/starter-kit-info/index.js` file to reference the correct path for the `version` and `registrations`:
+5. Update the `src/commerce-backend-ui-1/actions/starter-kit-info/index.js` file to reference the correct path for the `version` and `registrations` on lines 27 and 28:

     ```javascript
     const version = require('../../../../package.json').version
     const registrations = require('../../../../scripts/onboarding/config/starter-kit-registrations.json')
     ```

-6. Update the `src/commerce-backend-ui-1/utils/naming.js` file to reference the correct path for the `providersList`:
+6. Update the `src/commerce-backend-ui-1/utils/naming.js` file to reference the correct path for the `providersList` on line 71:

     ```javascript
     const providersList = require('../../../scripts/onboarding/config/providers.json')